 Mechanical factors such as loose connections, cable motion, and microphonics can modulate impedance and phase in the resonant circuit, producing low-frequency fluctuations and baseline instabilities that are correlated across frequency bins.
 These effects are not well described by ideal white-noise assumptions and can introduce structured distortions that persist across repeated measurements.

-Finally, digitization and signal processing steps—including mixing, demodulation, filtering, and baseline subtraction—can reshape both the amplitude distribution and spectral content of the noise, further complicating its characterization.
+Finally, digitization and signal processing steps---including mixing, demodulation, filtering, and baseline subtraction---can reshape both the amplitude distribution and spectral content of the noise, further complicating its characterization.
 As a result, the noise observed in the final NMR spectra is generally a superposition of Gaussian and non-Gaussian components with frequency-dependent structure, rather than purely additive white Gaussian noise.

-The more the environmental noise conditions can be studies the better it can be simulated.
-For our basic benchmark studies we focus on the largest scale standard contributions that can alter the shape, stability, or interpretation of the resulting NMR signals with the understanding that additional contributions can easily be added for specific environments.
-We include just the most basic noise and baseline systematics: \begin{itemize} \item \textbf{Gaussian Noise}: This is effectively purely `background' noise that is witnessed in every bin across all the recorded NMR data.
-This type of noise is suppressed (averaged out at $1/\sqrt{N}$) for increased number of NMR sweeps ($N$). \item \textbf{Sinusoidal Noise}: Dirty sources of power for the Q-Meter system can lead to sinusoidal-type interference showing up as both regular and irregular noise.
-This type of noise is generally suppressed with high number of sweeps (~5000) during baseline measurements, assuming its unchanged over time. \item \textbf{Shifts in Baseline}: This effect typically manifests as a sudden shift in the tuning condition resulting in a skewed or tilted baseline.
+The more completely the environmental noise conditions are characterized, the more accurately they can be simulated.
+For the benchmark studies presented here, we focus on the dominant contributions that can alter the shape, stability, or interpretation of the resulting NMR signals, with the understanding that additional experiment-specific contributions can be added as needed.
+We include the following basic noise and baseline systematics: \begin{itemize} \item \textbf{Gaussian Noise}: This is additive background noise that appears in every frequency bin of the recorded NMR data.
+This type of noise is suppressed, on average, as $1/\sqrt{N}$ when the number of accumulated NMR sweeps $N$ is increased. \item \textbf{Sinusoidal Noise}: Noisy power sources for the Q-meter system can produce sinusoidal interference that appears as either regular or irregular structured noise.
+This contribution is generally suppressed by averaging over a large number of sweeps (for example, $\sim 5000$) during baseline measurements, provided that the interference pattern is stable in time. \item \textbf{Shifts in Baseline}: This effect typically manifests as a sudden shift in the tuning condition resulting in a skewed or tilted baseline.
 Such shifts can arise from several sources, including spontaneous changes in tuning due to loose $\lambda$/2 or phase-cable connections, temperature-induced drift within the system, or variations in capacitance between the $LC$ tank circuit and the phase detector.
 Any of these mechanisms can perturb the balance of the resonant circuit and introduce a persistent baseline distortion in the measured spectrum. \end{itemize}